 My name is Hadeel and I am a graduate policy student from …

 By Lewis Forrest, II, Associate Dean for University Life

 Spring is here and the semester is entering its busy season before exams and graduation.
 How are you holding up?
 Are you able to attend to your well-being and stay focused during this important time?
 Are you more resilient than you realize?

 In my blog post last year, I challenged you to be mindful of your well-being during graduate school, given the complex lives and multiple responsibilities graduate students balance.
 This time, I’d like to focus specifically on resilience.
 Whether you have things under control or not, we all should find time to reflect on our resilience.
-At …
+At Mason, we define …

 It’s that time of the academic year, the one we both look forward to and dread – it’s conference season.
 In honor of conference season, this week’s blog should be on conferencing: why you should attend and what to do at a conference.
 So, let’s get started.

 Why Graduate and Professional Students Should Attend Conferences

 The answer may seem obvious to some, but conference attendance can yield these 3 beneficial outcomes.[i]

 Networking: Conferences are a great place to network.
 People will get to meet you and you get to meet others.
 Regional, national, and international conferences are great places to meet diverse groups of people not only …